mia-platform-marketplace/public-catalog/CONTRIBUTING.md

 >
 > This operation can be performed only for items of types supporting versioning.

-- Create a new manifest JSON file under the `versions` directory of the item (i.e. `/items/<item-type>/<item-id>/versions/`).
+- Create a new manifest file under the `versions` directory of the item (i.e. `/items/<item-type>/<item-id>/versions/`).
 Name the file as the version you want to create.
 - Write the manifest content following the JSON schema in the item type directory (i.e., `"$schema": "../../manifest.schema.json"`).
 - Validate your work running `yarn check:items -i <item-id>`.
 - Re-generate the snapshots running